-The value of the [[RelevantExtensionKeys]] internal slot is " "ca",
+The value of the [[RelevantExtensionKeys]] internal slot is " "ca", "nu", "hc" ".

-"nu" ".

-NOTE 1 Unicode Technical Standard 35 describes three locale extension keys that are relevant to date and time formatting, "ca" for calendar, "tz" for time zone, and implicitly "nu" for the numbering system of the number format used for numbers within the date format.
+NOTE 1 Unicode Technical Standard 35 describes three locale extension keys that are relevant to date and time formatting, "ca" for calendar, "tz" for time zone, "hc" for hour cycle, and implicitly "nu" for the numbering system of the number format used for numbers within the date format.
 DateTimeFormat, however, requires that the time zone is specified through the timeZone property in the options objects.